dionmckew123-spec/CO-HR/co-platform-expanded-final/co-platform/README.md

 search engine (e.g. PostgreSQL full‑text search or Elasticsearch) for production use.

-## Audit Logs
+## Audit Logs & Integrity

-Audit logs are available via the API at `/audit-logs/` (clearance ≥ 5 required).
-The UI does not yet expose them.
+Audit logs are now available under the `/audit` namespace (clearance ≥ 5 required):

+- `GET /audit/logs` returns the ordered audit feed.
+- `GET /audit/verify-hash-chain` validates the tamper-evident hash chain and reports any gaps.
+- `GET /audit/export?fmt=json|csv` exports the log with a detached HMAC signature so the payload can be verified offline.

 To record actions, add `AuditLog` creation calls in each router (e.g. when approvals are updated or webhooks are modified).
 Extend the Audit endpoints and build a frontend view to explore audit records.

+Nightly jobs automatically verify the audit chain and log outcomes in the audit trail.
+Failures raise alerts that surface in the System Health widget.

+## System Health & Nightly Operations

+The backend exposes `/health`, `/ready` and `/metrics` endpoints.
+These drive the dashboard’s System Health card and can be scraped by external monitoring.
+The health report lists any degraded components rather than failing outright so the application remains usable while services are restored.

+Nightly maintenance runs at 02:00 UTC and performs probation reminders, retention cleanup (respecting legal holds and extensions), simulated database backups (retaining 14 days), audit hash-chain verification and IMAP ticket ingestion.
+Results are written to the audit log and any failures trigger alerts that appear in `/health`.

 ## Security & Permissions